SENSORLESS #

 Brief #

-component is responsible for estimating the motor’s velocity and position in real-time using electrical measurements.
+The sensorless component is responsible for estimating the motor’s velocity and position in real-time using electrical measurements.
 It applies low-pass filtering, back EMF calculation, velocity compensation, and position integration to achieve this.

 Description #